xunzhang/paracel/README.md

 Paracel is a distributed computational framework designs for machine learning problems: Logistic Regression, SVD, Matrix Factorization(BFGS, sgd, als, cg), LDA, Lasso...

-Firstly, paracel split both massve dataset and massive parameter space.
+Firstly, paracel split both massive dataset and massive parameter space.
 Unlink Mapreduce-Like Systems, paracel offer a simple communication model, which allows you to work with a global, distributed key-value storage called parameter server.

 In using paracel, you can build algorithms following the rule: 'pull parameters before learning | push local updates after learning'.
 It is rather a simple model(compared to MPI) and is almost painless transforming from serial to parallel.